Author: Steamy Chick

 Contraindication #1: Menstruation

-Although many turn to vaginal steaming to address menstrual problems, steaming during active menstruation or fresh spotting is contraindicated.
+Although many turn to pelvic steaming because of menstrual problems, steaming during active menstruation or fresh spotting is contraindicated.
 Steaming while bleeding can be dangerous because the steam speeds up the blood flow and can cause heavy bleeding.
-Instead, steaming should be done before and after the period, which will help aid the natural uterine cleanse that occurs during the period.
+Instead, steaming should be done before and after the period, which will help to aid the natural uterine cleanse that occurs during the period.

 Contraindication #2: Pregnancy